Raisess/mini-mvc/docs/plugins/database/sql.md

 )
 ```

-The result query will be something like this:
+The executed query will be something like this:

 ```sql
 SELECT name, timestamp FROM my_table WHERE name = ?
 ORDER BY timestamp DESC LIMIT 100 OFFSET 0;